zyke-99/minibank/notes/001_REFACTOR_SERVICE_LAYER.md

 This one is pretty basic - the tests were pretty bad, I rushed them a bit and practically tested mocking rather than the service under test.
 Anyhow, by introducing the orchestration classes, tests should be a bit more concise and cleaner now without over-mocking.

+## **Refactoring the search implementation**

+This one I've yet to handle in this bundle of changes, I'll need to think about this a bit later on, there are other quick wins at hand.